papierkorp/blog/_posts/2023-11-08-essential-ancient-smokes-in-one-image.md

 ---
 layout: post
-title: "Essential CS2 Mirage Smokes in a single Image"
+title: "Essential CS2 Ancient Smokes in a single Image"
 date: 2023-11-08
 tags: gaming cs2
-subtitle: "I created a single Image, which can be openend on the second Screen with essential CS2 Mirage Smokes"
+subtitle: "I created a single Image, which can be openend on the second Screen with essential CS2 Ancient Smokes"
 ---

 # Introduction